sivasankariit/iTerm2-restore/README.md

 ##Dependencies##

+1. iTerm2 must be installed on the Mac OS X machine.
-1. mosh-client must be installed on the Mac OS X machine.
+2. mosh-client must be installed on the Mac OS X machine.
-2. mosh-server must be installed on the remote machine (moshserver) that we will login to and save terminal state.
+3. mosh-server must be installed on the remote machine (moshserver) that we will login to and save terminal state.
-3. GNU screen must be installed on the moshserver machine.
+4. GNU screen must be installed on the moshserver machine.

 ##Installation and Usage##